hchen799/CSE8803-MLG-Group8/README.md

 If want to insert faults to GNN hidden layers, go into folder Insert_faults_to_hidden_layers_code,

-and then run python main_pyg_validate.py --gnn gcn --use_explainer false for GNN and python main_pyg_validate.py --gnn gin --use_explainer false for GIN with correct configurations.
+and then run python main_pyg_validate.py --gnn gcn --use_explainer false for GCN and python main_pyg_validate.py --gnn gin --use_explainer false for GIN with correct configurations.